Sanuki Museum of Soy Sauce Art

 by Tsuyoshi Ozawa

-Nowadays, people talk a lot about the importance of spiritual richness, in addition to material richness, both of which we strongly believe soy sauce can offer.
-We believe that creative exploration of the potential of soy sauce art can offer a solid foundation for experiencing true spiritual richness from art.
+Today, people seek material enrichment as well as spiritual development.
+We believe our soy sauce can offer both.
+The creative exploration of soy sauce art can be a foundation for experiencing enlightenment through art.
 Soy sauce is said to have been brought back from China by Kobo Daishi during the Heian period.
 After discovering its excellence as a drawing material, Daishi and his disciples began the long history of soy sauce art.
 As time went on, opinions about it have changed again and again.
 In the Momoyama period (16th century), there emerged many prominent soy sauce painters who helped the art to blossom.
-At that time, people did soy sauce paintings on the sliding doors of great shrines, some of which are still preserved today.
-However, in the Edo period, a new kind of art called “ukiyo-e” appeared, leading to a decline in popularity for soy sauce art, which was gradually abandoned.
+At that time, people did soy sauce paintings on the sliding doors of great shrines.
+Some of these paintings still remain to this day.
+However, in the Edo period, a new kind of art called “ukiyo-e” appeared.
+This led to a decline in interest for say sauce art, and it was abandoned.

-In the Meiji period, Ernest Fenollosa and Tenshin Okakura took another look at soy sauce art and merged it with new western oil painting techniques, which brought about a new stage in its history.
-Eminent artists wrestled with its reformation, and the leading status of soy sauce art was now established in the Japanese art world.
+During the Meiji period, Ernest Fenollosa, American historian of Japanese art, and Tenshin Okakura, scholar, reintroduced soy sauce art by combining it with Western oil painting techniques.
+This fusion brought a new stage in the art form’s history.
+Eminent artists wrestled with its reformation, and the soy sauce art was now well recognized in the Japanese art world.

-However, following the end of WWII, soy sauce art was about to become forgotten again.
+However, after WWII, soy sauce art began to lose interest again.
 Most artists shunned it as an authoritarian remnant of former times.
 Yet some of the younger artists who could recognize the charm of soy sauce painting started to adapt it into contemporary art in order to prevent it from disappearing due to the politics of the era.
 The Sanuki Museum of Soy Sauce Art exhibits many outstanding works from each period, illuminating the art style’s historical development.

-It is our strong conviction that traditional soy sauce drawings will surely be a novel art form, which connects Japan and other Asian countries, as well as the rest of the world in the 21st century.
+It is our strong conviction that traditional soy sauce drawings will surely be a novel art form.
+Japan, through this art form, will be able to connect with other Asian countries and soon the rest of the world in the 21st century.
 We hope that, in the near future, we can establish a full-scale museum of soy sauce art and be able to share the greatness of soy sauce drawings to as many people as possible.

-Director of Sanuki Soy Sauce Drawings Museum Tsuyoshi Ozawa
+Director of Sanuki Museum of Soy Sauce Art Tsuyoshi Ozawa

 About the artist